Fifth District

 Similar to prescription glasses or contact lenses, the lens that is implanted in the eye is chosen to match the patient’s visual needs.
 If you have astigmatism, your surgeon may correct it with using a special type of lens “ Toric lens” or another procedure such as LASIK or a limbal relaxing incision (LRI) to reshape your cornea.
 Your doctor will guide you in choosing the intraocular lens that is right for you, depending on your condition and preferences.

-Lens options include: Intraocular Lenses – Whether surgery is done to remove cataracts or to correct farsightedness, various replacement lenses are available.
-The standard IOL is a lens that corrects distance vision.
-With this lens, you see well from a distance, but need glasses to read.
+Intraocular Lenses – Whether surgery is done to remove cataracts or to correct farsightedness, various replacement lenses are available.

 Book an Appointment